Buddhism and the Roman world: Mauryan proselytizing

-Ashoka ascended the throne of India around 270 BC.
+Ashoka ascended the throne of the Mauryan Empire around 270 BC.
 After his conversion to Buddhism he dispatched missionaries to the four points of the compass.
 Archeological finds indicate these missions had been "favorably received" in lands to the West.

 Ptolemy II Philadelphus, one of the monarchs Ashoka mentions in his edicts, is recorded by Pliny the Elder as having sent an ambassador named Dionysius to the Mauryan court at Pataliputra: "India has been treated of by several other Greek writers who resided at the courts of Indian kings, such, for instance, as Megasthenes, and by Dionysius, who was sent thither by Philadelphus, expressly for the purpose: all of whom have enlarged upon the power and vast resources of these nations."

 Records from Alexandria, long a crossroads of commerce and ideas, indicate that itinerant monks from the Indian subcontinent may have influenced philosophical currents of the time.
 Roman accounts centuries later speak of monks traveling to the Middle East, and there is mention of an embassy sent by the Indian king Pandion, or Porus (possibly Pandya), to Caesar Augustus around 13 AD (see Pandion Embassy section above).